Mark Bathe, Ph.D.

 Administrative Assistant: Darlene Ray

-The mission of the Laboratory for Computational Biology & Biophysics is to develop innovative computational technologies for the rational molecular engineering of complex biological systems.
-Toward this end, we focus on computational approaches that enable the physical interpretation of high information-content datasets including fluorescence light microscopy, electron microscopy, and chromatin interaction frequency maps with application towards understanding and controlling nucleic acid structure and cellular dynamics.
-Computational analysis of these information-rich datasets drives the generation and systematic evaluation of quantitative models that are firmly rooted in physics and chemistry, which can subsequently be tested and interpreted using molecular perturbations.
-For specific examples of this workflow please see our accompanying research and publications pages.
+The mission of the Laboratory for Computational Biology & Biophysics is to develop innovative, robust, broadly useful computational technologies that enable molecular-level understanding and engineering of biological systems.
+Toward this end, we focus on analyzing high information-content biological datasets including fluorescence light microscopy, electron microscopy, and high-throughput sequencing to infer and control higher-order DNA, RNA, and protein structure and function in diverse biological and biophysical processes.
+Statistical, model-driven analyses of these datasets drive the generation and systematic evaluation of mechanistic mathematical models that are firmly rooted in physics and chemistry, which are tested and refined using molecular perturbations.
+Applications of our work include engineering artificial photosynthetic systems, understanding and modulating cancer cell division and migration, and characterizing bacterial cell wall synthesis to reveal new antibiotic targets.